JhoselinRam/scigrapher/README.md

   * `width`: The `width` of the `colorbar`.
   * `height`: The `height` of the `colorbar`.

-> Note: The `x` and `y` coordinates make reference to the top left corner of the whole `colorbar`, including the labels and the title.
+> Note: The `x` and `y` coordinates make reference to the top left corner of the whole `colorbar`, including the labels and title.

 > Note: The `x` and `y` coordinates are relatives to the `client rect`.

-> Note: The `width` and `height` values make reference to the width and height of the whole `colorbar`, including the labels and the title.
+> Note: The `width` and `height` values make reference to the width and height of the whole `colorbar`, including the labels and title.

 ___